autobrr/autobrr.com/docs/filters/actions.md

 ### Test

-Simple action which only logs OK.
+Simple action which will not download anything but useful for filter testing.

 ### Watch dir